gpivaro/sqlalchemy-challenge/README.md

 * Using the `calc_temps` function, calculate the min, avg, and max temperatures for the vacation trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").

 * Plot the min, avg, and max temperature from your previous query as a bar chart.

-  * Use the average temperature as the bar height.

-  * Use the peak-to-peak (TMAX-TMIN) value as the y error bar (YERR).
+Use the average temperature as the bar height. and the peak-to-peak (TMAX-TMIN) value as the y error bar (YERR).

     ![temperature](Images/Trip_Avg_Temp.png)

 ### Temperature Analysis II

 * Calculate the daily normals.
 Normals are the averages for the min, avg, and max temperatures.

-* The function called `daily_normals` calculates the daily normals for a specific date.
+The function called `daily_normals` calculates the daily normals for a specific date.
 This date string will be in the format `%m-%d`.

 * Create a list of dates for the trip in the format `%m-%d`.
 Use the `daily_normals` function to calculate the normals for each date string and append the results to a list.

-* Use Pandas to plot an area plot for the daily normals.
+Use Pandas to plot an area plot for the daily normals.

   ![daily-normals](Images/daily_normals.png)